GunnerLab/mcce4_tutorial/docs/guide/Em_calculation.md

 The pKa report is in file pK.out.

 ```
  cat pK.out
 ```
-Your will see the calculated Eh for heme is 247 mV
+You will see the calculated Eh for heme is 247 mV

 To analyze the ionization energy of heme at the midpoint:
 ```
  mfe.py HEM+A0105_
 ```

-A more detailed explanation of mfe.py program can be found here
+A more detailed explanation of mfe.py program can be found here [TODO: Add link]